Edward T. and Mary A. Conroy & Jean B. Cryor Memorial ScholarshipsThese scholarship programs are available for CCBC students who are:

 - The son, daughter, stepchild, or surviving spouse (who has not remarried) of a state or local public safety employee or volunteer who died in the line of duty or who was 100 percent disabled in the line of duty; or a state or local public safety employee or volunteer who was 100 percent disabled in the line of duty;

-- A veteran, as defined under § 9–901 of the State Government Article, Annotated Code of Maryland, who either suffers a service connected disability of 25% or greater and has exhausted or is no longer eligible for federal veterans’ educational benefits;
+- A veteran, as defined under § 9–901 of the State Government Article, Annotated Code of Maryland, who either suffers a service connected disability of 25 percent or greater and has exhausted or is no longer eligible for federal veterans’ educational benefits;

-- The son, daughter, stepchild, or surviving spouse (who has not remarried) of a school employee who, as a result of an act of violence either died in the line of duty or sustained an injury in the line of duty that rendered the school employee 100% disabled.
+- The son, daughter, stepchild, or surviving spouse (who has not remarried) of a school employee who, as a result of an act of violence either died in the line of duty or sustained an injury in the line of duty that rendered the school employee 100 percent disabled.

 Applicants, and their parents if dependent, must be residents of Maryland and attend a Maryland post-secondary institution.
-The Edward T. and Mary A. Conroy & Jean B. Cryor Memorial Scholarship award covers the cost of tuition and mandatory fees at the institution you attend, but may not exceed the equivalent annual tuition and mandatory fees for the 2018-2019 academic year.
+The Edward T. and Mary A. Conroy & Jean B. Cryor Memorial Scholarships award covers the cost of tuition and mandatory fees at the institution you attend, but may not exceed the equivalent annual tuition and mandatory fees for CCBC during that specific academic year.
 Award amounts may not reflect subsequent tuition and fee increases made throughout the academic year.